-How to Write an Effective Cold Cover Letter?
+How to Write a Cold Cover Letter - Samples and Tips

 Cold cover letters require a different approach from the average job application cover letter.
 Here’s how to write an effective cold contact cover letter.